FCM Dinamo Onești: History

+promotion play-off held at Electro-Precizia Stadium in Săcele with a score of 1-0 through the golden goal.

+In the following three seasons, FC Onești performed in the second division, each time occupying a place in the first half of the standings.

+In the first season, the Group from Trotuș finished in 5th place, in the second, Oneștenii ranked one position higher in 4th place, and in the summer of 1998, FC Onești promoted for the first time in Divizia A as a result of the 2nd place at the end of the season (after a fierce battle with Astra Ploiești, the series winner) and the win in the promotion play-off match, held at Nitramonia Stadium in Făgăraș, against Electroputere Craiova 2–1 through the golden goal of Ionel Iriza.
+The team coached by Professor Toader Șteț was composed of: M. Floria, B. Mandric, V. Jercălau, L. Achim, A. Artimon, I. Pârvu, A. Masati, C. Moldoveanu, Fl.
+Munteanu, L. Urâtu, Cl.
+Goiceanu, C. Bârsan, G. Gorga, I. Iriza, C. Decu and D. Oprea.

 At the end of his first Divizia A championship, FC Onești took 14th place out of 18 participants.
 The following year, FC Onești took the 16th place, a relegated position at the end of the championship.

 The club was dissolved in the middle of the 2003–04 Divizia B season, after its main sponsor, RAFO, withdrew its support.

 The club was refounded in 2009 under the name of FCM Onești.

 In the summer of 2012, the club was renamed once again, as FCM Dinamo Onești.
 For three years the club played in Liga IV.
 The club was dissolved once again, in 2015.